zulip/zulip/README.md

 - **Contributing code**.
 Check out our [guide for new contributors](https://zulip.readthedocs.io/en/latest/contributing/contributing.html) to get started.
-We have invested into making Zulip’s code uniquely readable, well tested, and easy to modify.
-Beyond that, we have written an extraordinary 150K words of documentation on how to contribute to Zulip.
+We have invested in making Zulip’s code highly readable, thoughtfully tested, and easy to modify.
+Beyond that, we have written an extraordinary 150K words of documentation for Zulip contributors.

 - **Contributing non-code**.
 [Report an issue](https://zulip.readthedocs.io/en/latest/contributing/contributing.html#reporting-issues),